nais/doc/tenants/nav/security/expose-fss-apps-with-maskinporten.md

     Please report any issues and feedback to the #eksponere-eksterne-apier-fra-gcp or #nais channel on Slack.

 ## What is KrakenD

-[KrakenD](https://www.krakend.io/) is an open-source API Gateway that sits in front of your APIs and provides a single point of entry for API clients.
+[KrakenD](https://www.krakend.io/) is an open-source API Gateway that sits in front of your Maskinporten APIs and provides a single point of entry for API clients.

 ## KrakenD in NAIS

-KrakendD in NAIS is meant as an extra feature for teams using [Maskinporten](../auth/maskinporten/README.md) to expose their APIs on-prem to external consumers/partners.

 Each team can get their own instance of KrakenD deployed in their namespace.
 The KrakenD instance will be configured to require JWT tokens, and API endpoints can be added in a declarative manner using the [ApiEndpoints custom resource](https://github.com/nais/krakend/blob/main/config/samples/apiendpoints_max.yaml)